mattsalt/national-rail-darwin/README.md

 Gets all public departures for the supplied station within 2 hours.
 Options:
-'filter': Only show trains that call at the supplied station.
+'destination': Only show trains that call at the supplied station.
 'rows': Maximum number of services to retrieve (1 - 149).

 #### getArrivalsBoard